g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 When our React app and Tailwind CSS are ready to run, it’s time to move forward in our work and development.
 We should focus on making a component for pull-to-refresh which will be used within the whole app design.

 ## Designing the UI with Tailwind CSS
 First, we will create the quote application’s user interface by utilizing Tailwind CSS.
 The primary layout will comprise a quote display container and a refresh button or pull-to-refresh zone.
 Tailwind CSS affords us a simple and effective way to achieve a sleek responsive design.
 First, we’ll have an elementary arrangement displaying the quote at its center.
 The quoted text will be handpicked such that it is easy to read by enlarging it slightly as well as adding more space around it.
-Also by default there shall be some background color which would disappear once refreshed.
+Also by default, there shall be some background color that would disappear once refreshed.

 For example: